2017 LATE MODEL STOCK CAR RULES

 SPRINGS and SHOCKS

 1. Alum or Steel Tie rod or spherical end shocks allowed.
 No External Reservoir Shocks.
-No Coil Binding.
-Maximum 1 full round spring rubber in front springs.

 1. Multi piston metal brake caliper permitted.